gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 - It doesn't have any return type
 - It is used to initialize the value
 - **All members and constructors** in a class are `private` by default unless specified otherwise.
-- What does this do?
-This object stores the created object's address
+- What does "this" do?
+"This" object stores the created object's address
  #note
  >💡 **In C++, once you write an _access specifier_ like `public:`, everything after that (until another access specifier like `private:` or `protected:`) will be treated with that access level.**
 ---